Blogging can be a very hard thing to do if you don’t know how to approach it.

 Here are 6 resources to use when blogging:

 Trello has been an amazing tool for me when needing to create a vision board, write an outline for any blog posts I am working on or just write my to-do list.
 It looks professional, beautiful and the design makes the whole experience enjoyable.
+Plus, I love that I can put a pretty motivational photo as a background.

 I wouldn’t be where I am on my Instagram journey without the amazing graphics I am able to create on Canva.
 You don’t have to be a graphic designer to create pretty posts or logos.
 It’s all so easy to achieve when using this website.